yashGoyal40/PhoneBook/README.md

-# Complete fully functional PhoneBook using application of c language and file handling concepts
+# Fully functional PhoneBook using application of c language and file handling concepts